rleddy/run-petri/README.md

 ```

-Now the JSON has more information in it so that these class can be used.
+Now the JSON has more information in it so that these classes can be used.
 (This json is in p2.json and the code is in tryout-subclass.js)

 ```